naim30/svg-editor/README.md

 ## Getting Started

-you do not need any prerequisites for this project just clone the repo and open `index.html` in browser.
+you do not need any prerequisites for this project, just clone the repo and open `index.html` in browser.

 Clone the repo